-- If the HIZENTRA prefilled syringe size does not match the infusion pump requirements, transfer the contents of the prefilled syringe to another syringe of a size specific for the infusion pump by following the directions below: - o Use a syringe-to-syringe transfer device (tipto-tip connector) (Figure 6) to transfer the contents of the prefilled syringe to the empty syringe specific for the infusion pump. - Remove the protective cap from the prefilled syringe.
-Attach the transfer device (tip-to-tip connector) by twisting it onto the prefilled syringe.
-Attach the empty syringe by screwing it onto the other side of the transfer device (Figure 7). - o Make sure you transfer the amount needed to achieve the prescribed dose.
+- If the HIZENTRA prefilled syringe size does not. match the infusion pump requirements, transfer the contents of the prefilled syringe to another syringe of a size specific for the infusion pump by following the directions below: - Use a syringe-to-syringe transfer device (tip-to-tip connector) (Figure 6). - Remove the protective cap from the prefilled syringe.
+Attach the transfer device by twisting it onto the prefilled syringe.
+Attach the empty syringe by screwing it onto the other side of the transfer device (Figure 7). - Push the plunger of the prefilled syringe to transfer HIZENTRA from the prefilled syringe to the empty syringe. - Repeat this step if multiple prefilled syringes are necessary to achieve the prescribed dose.
+Remove the empty prefilled syringe and attach another prefilled syringe to the transfer device. - After the transfer is complete, remove the empty prefilled syringe and the transfer device by unscrewing them from the syringe specific for your pump.
+Connect the filled syringe to the infusion tubing.